 “You don’t have to be the leader of a global movement or household name.
 It can be as small scale as chipping away at the warped power relations in your work place.
 It can be passing on your knowledge and skills to those who wouldn’t access them otherwise.
 It can be creative.
 It can be informal.
 It can be your job.
 It doesn’t matter what it is, as long as you’re doing something.”
 Reni Eddo-Lodge

 This quote really struck a chord in Reni’s book ‘Why I’m No Longer Talking to White People About Race.’
-Over the last few months we have chatted to a number of people about how to make a tangible change and how best to continue to drive anti-racism and affect systemic change.
-Chatting in much more depth with Bola Odusina and with Chris Lambert, about past, present and future, we have digested these conversations and are excited to initiate the AMT Youth Programme.
+During 202 we have chatted to a number of people about how to make a tangible change and how best to continue to drive anti-racism and affect systemic change.
+Chatting in much more depth with Bola Odusina and with Chris Lambert, about past, present and future, we have digested these conversations and have set up the AMT Youth Programme.

 We are excited to support London’s young creative community in gathering experience and developing a network.
-The programme will offer two weeks of creative shadowing per applicant and will allow the participants to experience the breath of skills and opportunities in an SME, as well as the variation of roles in the creative and retail sectors.
+The programme will offer creative shadowing and will allow the participants to experience the breadth of skills and opportunities in SME's, as well as the variation of roles in the creative and retail sectors.
 Alice Made This will commit time and energy to this project and drive our network to support, collaborate and evolve this into a bigger and bolder programme.

 “I am very excited to be involved in the programme supporting the local black community to gain experience in the creative industry.
 The applicants will have access to a strong network of creative professionals with a breadth of skill sets.
 The goal is to provide a glimpse into the creative world through day to day experiences, advisors and mentors.
 I hope this will encourage students to pursue a career within the industry equipped with resources and training.
 I have been fortunate enough to have a fantastic network of people supporting me and it is great to be able to provide the same for others."
 Bola